Dark Tower (game)

 Dark Tower is a 1981 electronic board game, by Milton Bradley Company, for one to four players.
 The object of the game is to amass an army, collect the three keys to the Tower, and defeat the evil within.
-The game came out during the height of the role-playing game craze in the early 1980s.
 Advertising for the game included a television commercial featuring Orson Welles.

 A sequel, Return to Dark Tower, was developed by Restoration Games and released in 2022.